ThomasWMarshall/SolarSystem/README.txt

 coordinate from the shape and using that to look up the color to draw at any given point on the object [0][1].
 The texture itself is rendered to by a separate GLSL program, which is in turn rendered onto the surface of the object in question [2].

-Bloom (the light "glow") is drawn on top of the existing canvas image by yet another shader program that calculates and draws blur over the necessary light source [3].
-Similarly, lens flare is its own fragment shader, which draws light over the scene [4][5].
+The star is a point light source with its own shaders that calculate bloom, and lens flare to be drawn over the existing image [3][4][5].

 Navigation is implemented by capturing both mouse movement and keypress events on the canvas and using these to recalculate the camera position and camera